 Christmas is both an exciting and stressful time of the year for many people.
 We’re catching up with family, overindulging in all sorts of unhealthy food, partying, drinking and running around the shops at warp speed – it’s no surprise why they call it the silly season.
 We don’t look after our mind and body then wonder why we start the New Year with low energy, high-stress levels, poor health and tight jeans!
 If this is you, it sounds like you may need a Christmas health guide.

-Now I know we probably sound like a scrooge and whilst we don’t think you should feel guilty for eating a mince pie, you just need to be mindful of what else you’re putting on your plate.
-Treating yourself doesn’t mean shoveling a whole Christmas hamper into your mouth then only having enough energy to reach for the remote control (seems more like a punishment doesn’t it).
+Now I know we probably sound like a scrooge and whilst we don’t think you should feel guilty for eating a mince pie, you need to be mindful of what else you’re putting on your plate.
+Treating yourself doesn’t mean shovelling a whole Christmas hamper into your mouth then only having enough energy to reach for the remote control (seems more like the punishment doesn’t it).
 No?
 Then think about this.
 Australians are gaining an average of 2kg over Christmas every year and don’t tend to lose it again.
 Ever.
 That’s whopping 10kg over 5 years which is a lot of mince pies!

 It’s not just about how you look though, be kind to your body and give yourself the gift of health and vitality this year.
 Here is a Christmas health guide with our top 5 tips for staying healthy and energised over Christmas.

 1. Crowd out your fridge and plate with fresh fruit and veggies